 “Aura” 9x5cm, magnolia leaf and cotton thread

 UK based artist Susanna Bauer collects leaves and handstitches them with cotton thread.
-With over 16 years as a modelmaker in the television and film industry creating objects like King Arthur’s chalice and cheeses for Wallace and Gromit, Bauer has developed a keen eye for the unusual, as . . . → Read More: Stitched leaves by Susanna Bauer
+With over 16 years as a modelmaker in the television and film industry creating objects like King Arthur’s chalice and cheeses for Wallace and Gromit, Bauer has developed a keen eye for the unusual, . . . → Read More: Stitched leaves by Susanna Bauer

 “Randy Beckelheimer: Black & White” New & Recent Paintings at ArtZone 461 Gallery in San Francisco, CA